.png)

 1. Alaska business search (most accessible)

-Displayed: Prominently in search results and on detail page under entity information
+Displayed: in the Entity Type column of search results and on the detail page

-Shows types such as LLC, Corporation, Partnership, Limited Liability Partnership
+Shows types such as LLC, Corporation, Limited Partnership, and Limited Liability Partnership

 How to find your formation date in Alaska